hrr49-tully/Guitar-Centaur-Reviews-Service/README.md

 ## Usage

-> This is a standalone version of a review component from Guitar Center's website that will have full functionaliy to sort by lowest/highest reviews as well as best rated, oldest, etc.
+> This is a standalone version of a review component for a online music retailer's website that will have full functionaliy to sort by lowest/highest reviews as well as best rated, oldest, etc.

 ## Requirements